-Until a year or two ago, I lived my life in fear of doing things wrong or just not good enough so that I would fail at every endeavor.
+I used to live my life in fear of doing things wrong or just not good enough so that I would fail at every endeavor.
 I also worried about being judged negatively by others.
-This anxiety is a mixture of generalized anxiety (“what if I’m not good enough?”) and social anxiety (“what if I say the wrong thing or don’t say the right thing or do something so ridiculous that others think I’m totally incompetent and inferior).
+This anxiety is a mixture of generalized anxiety (“What if I’m not good enough and bad things happen?”), performance anxiety (“What if I fail?”), and social anxiety (“What if I say the wrong thing or don’t say the right thing or do something so ridiculous that others think I’m totally incompetent and inferior).
 Indeed, there is a strong link between anxiety and perfectionism.

-I was recently invited to speak to a creative writing class at a local high school.
-Despite the fact that I’ve been a high school teacher and counselor, the old me would have been highly anxious, probably to the point of physical illness and great misery.
+The teacher of a creative writing class at a local high school recently invited me to speak to his class.
+Despite the fact that I’ve been a high school teacher and counselor–and enjoyed both a great deal–the old me would have been highly anxious, probably to the point of physical illness and great misery.

 The very first time I gave a presentation on mental illness and a reading from my novel Leave of Absence, I was so anxious I experienced derealization (the sense that the world around us isn’t quite real, is often flat and colorless and distant) off and on during the two-and-a-half hour drive from my house to the venue.
 My editor happens to live along the way and invited me (read: ordered me) to her house where she showed me her elaborate garden and served me chamomile tea in order to calm me down.
 It worked.
 Sort of.
 Physically, I felt calmer, but my anxious mind still raced with worry and fear.

-That was two years ago.
-When I spoke to the high school students the other day, I wasn’t anxious.
-Well, I had a degree of anxiety, but that’s healthy.
-Some anxiety keeps us alert and on our toes, ready and engaged.
-I did not experience debilitating anxiety that dominated my experience.
-So what happened?
-Why the change from anxious to calm in a very similar situation?
-The answer is complex, of course, for overcoming anxiety (or any other difficulty be it related to mental health, physical health, relationships, etc.) takes time, effort, and more than one approach.
-While I’ve used a variety of techniques to transcend anxiety (yes, I have risen above it, but sometimes I fall back down in which case I work to rise up again), I think the most effective approach was to change my perspective from one of looking at things with dread and fear to looking at life with passion and fun.
+The answer is complex, of course, for beating anxiety (or any other difficulty be it related to mental health, physical health, relationships, etc.) takes time, effort, and more than one approach.
+While I’ve used a variety of techniques to transcend anxiety (yes, I have risen above it, but sometimes I fall back down in which case I work to rise up again), I think that one of the most effective approaches was to change my perspective from one of looking at things with dread and fear to looking at life with passion and fun.

 When I take the focus off myself and put it where it’s supposed to be, I find my anxiety decrease and my effectiveness increase.
 Ironically, by not worrying about failing, I am more likely to succeed.
 This focus on purpose and passion rather than on failure and my personal shortcomings has another advantage, one which further reduces anxiety.
 Finding my passion and holding on to the purpose for doing what I do decreases anxiety and helps me relax, which in turn leads to a sense of fun.